 - Can 1.5 ton AC run on 2.5 mm wire?

-Yes, a 1.5 ton AC can run on 2.5 mm wire.
-However, it is good to make sure that the wire is accurately sized and installed.
-The wire must be copper and it must be at least 14 AWG.
+Yes, a 1.5-ton AC can run on a 2.5 mm wire.
+However, it is good to make sure that the wire has the proper size and is connected accurately and it must be copper and at least 14 AWG.

 - Which wire is used for 1.5 ton AC?